 Cephalohematoma Infant Birth Injury

 Birth injuries are, unfortunately, much more common than most people think.
 During a child’s birth, injury may occur for a variety of reasons.
 One of these reasons is medical malpractice.
 When a baby’s doctor engages in medical negligence during the birthing process, this could cause a birth injury.
-Several types of birth injuries exist, but cephalohematoma injuries are among the most common.
+Several types of birth injuries exist, such as cerebral palsy and shoulder dystocia, but cephalohematoma injuries are among the most common.

 At Lipton Law, we understand how devastating it can be to realize that your baby has endured childbirth head trauma.
 While you may not know the full extent of the damage yet, birth injuries have the potential to cause lasting complications for newborns.
 If your baby suffered from newborn cephalohematoma as a result of medical malpractice, you might have a case.
 To schedule your free initial consultation with us, please call our Michigan personal injury lawyers at 248-557-1688 today.